SphereDeFi/sphere-docs/docs/Preon Tokenomics/Tokens.md

 $vePREON holders participate in protocol revenue sharing from various streams.

-To encourage continuous locking and sustained participation from stakeholders, the $vePREON balance of users decays over time until it reaches zero at the conclusion of the initial locking period. $vePREON positions can be increased, split up, merged and resold on a secondary market.
+To encourage continuous locking and sustained participation from stakeholders, the $vePREON balance of users decays over time until it reaches zero at the conclusion of the initial locking period. $vePREON positions can be merged, extended, and transferred.